 Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

-An estimated thirty million citizens across 25 regions of Ukraine are at high-risk this winter as temperatures plummet to -20C (-4°F) in late December through March.
+An estimated thirty million citizens across 25 regions of Ukraine were at high-risk this winter as temperatures plummeted to -20C (-4°F) in late December through March.

 BACKGROUND

 Russian attacks against Ukraine have heavily damaged most thermal power generation and two thirds of the autotransformers.
-The military has concentrated its attacks on Ukrainian power facilities, fuel storage depots, and waterworks.
+The military has concentrated its attacks on civilian power facilities, fuel storage depots, and waterworks.

 infrastructure HAS BEEN permanently destroyed.